Fee Calculation

 Storm drain outlet in riverMuch like a kilowatt or a therm serve as the basis for other utilities, the Equivalent Runoff Unit (ERU) is the base unit for a stormwater utility.
 An ERU is a measure of the amount of impervious surface on a property.
 Impervious surfaces, like a concrete parking area or a rooftop, do not allow stormwater to soak into the ground.
 These surfaces increase the amount of stormwater that runs off of the property and must be managed by the stormwater system.

 Residential customers are classified as small, medium, or large single family properties, based entirely on the amount of impervious surface on the property (not the occupancy, number of bedrooms, or heated square footage of the house).
-A small single family property has less than 1500 square feet of impervious surface, a medium single family property has between 1500 and 4000 square feet of impervious surface, and a large single family property has more than 4000 square feet of impervious surface.
+A small single family property has less than 2,000 square feet of impervious surface, a medium single family property has between 2,000 and 4,000 square feet of impervious surface, and a large single family property has more than 4,000 square feet of impervious surface.
+Keep in mind that driveways, sheds, patios, etc. are all impervious surfaces.

 Please note that the following image shows example properties.
 Your bill may differ from the amount listed below due to account-specific differences, such as differences in the water quality factor, which is explained further below.